Sexual abuse scandal in the Roman Catholic Archdiocese of Milwaukee: 2011 bankruptcy filing

 The archdiocese said that these additional cases would incur legal fees the diocese could not afford.
 The archdiocese has assets of about $98.4 million, but $90 million of that is already allocated.
 An attorney for some of the victims alleges that there were more than 8,000 cases of abuse by more than 100 staff.

 Renamed buildings

 On March 18, 2019, it was announced that former Archbishops William Cousins and Rembert Weakland would have their names removed from buildings in the Archdiocese of Milwaukee due to their poor handling of sex abuse cases.
-The renaming of office center which were named in their honor commenced on March 22, 2019.
+The renaming of the offices commenced on March 22, 2019.

 Franciscan Friars controversy

 On September 3, 2020, it was revealed that Wisconsin Franciscan Friar Paul West was extradited to Mississippi on sex abuse charges.
-Father James Gannon, the leader of a Wisconsin-based group of Franciscan Friars, had previous negotiated settlements for some of West's accusers in Mississippi.
+Father James Gannon, the leader of a Wisconsin-based group of Franciscan Friars, had previously negotiated settlements for some of West's accusers in Mississippi.
 In addition to the Mississippi sex abuse charges, West has been charged with second-degree sexual assault of a child in Wisconsin.